 ‘Brain tapping’ exercise to prevent the gray matter from aging

-When you have some spare time, you can do a “brain knocking” exercise to prevent the brain from aging.
+When you have some spare time, you can do a “brain knocking” exercise to prevent it from aging.

 At the top of the head, there is an acupuncture point called the “Baihui Point.”
 It is at the midpoint of the intersection of the two ears’ tips.
 There are a total of four acupuncture points that are 1 inch (about the width of a thumb) at the front, back, left, and right sides of the Baihui acupoint.